brain-microstructure-exploration-tools/abcdstats/README.md

     voxels are meaningful
     - **filename**: the location of the .nii.gz file containing the mask
-    - **threshold**: the threshold intensity for determinging which voxels to include
+    - **threshold**: the threshold intensity for determinging which voxels to include.
+Defaults to `0.5`.
   - **segmentation**:
     - **filename**: the location of the .nii.gz file containing segmentation information
-    - **background_index**: The numerical value of the segmentation segment that represents background
+    - **background_index**: The numerical value of the segmentation segment that represents background.
+Defaults to `0`.
-  - **background**:
+  - **template**:
-    - **filename**: the location of the .nii.gz file containing a background image on which output information is overlaid.
+    - **filename**: the location of the .nii.gz file containing a template image on which output information is overlaid.
 - **confounding_variables**: These are variables that may affect voxel values and hide the significant signal that we are hoping to detect for the tested variables.
 The specific fields are: